johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 - Space Quest 3 *(probably all Sierra games are affected)* {class="compact"}

-These are better ports that seem to handle both PAL and NTSC correctly; there is no difference in gameplay or music playback speed in the following titles:
+In some better coded games that handle both PAL and NTSC correctly, there is no difference in gameplay or music playback speed:

 - Curse of the Azure Bonds
 - Loom